 Planning a Visit

 Mikko Utter's address at Kauppakatu 16 in Lohja's centre is the most concrete logistical anchor available.
 Lohja is accessible from Helsinki by road in approximately one hour, making it viable as a day trip or a stop on a longer Uusimaa route.
 Direct bus connections run from Helsinki's Kamppi terminal regularly.
-As specific details around hours, booking method, and current pricing are not confirmed in our records, contacting the venue directly before travelling is advisable, particularly for larger groups or weekend visits when local demand tends to concentrate.
+Reservations are essential, and advance booking is advisable, particularly for larger groups or weekend visits.

 Comparable Spots, Quickly